 Read a profile of a Rockefeller Foundation impact investment >

 Root Capital is a nonprofit social investment fund that grows rural prosperity in poor, environmentally vulnerable places in Africa and Latin America.
-Root Capital aims to fill the "missing middle" of finance - the underserved gap between microfinance and commercial banking- by providing loan capital, delivering financial training, and strengthening market connections for small and growing businesses.
+Root Capital aims to fill the “missing middle” of finance–the underserved gap between microfinance and commercial banking–by providing loan capital, delivering financial training, and strengthening market connections for small and growing agricultural businesses.
 Root Capital employs a value chain financing model that provides short- and long-term loans against signed purchase orders between grassroots businesses and their buyers, which are primarily located in North America and Europe.
 Investors earn an average return of 2.5 percent.

-Since its inception in 1999, Root Capital has provided more than USD 368 million in loans to 367 small and growing businesses, representing more than 500,000 farmers in 40 countries throughout Latin America and sub-Saharan Africa (all numbers as of 12/31/11).
+Since its inception in 1999, Root Capital has provided more than USD 500 million in loans to 425 small and growing agricultural businesses, representing more than 750,000 farmers in 40 countries throughout Latin America and sub-Saharan Africa (all numbers as of 12/31/12).
 Root Capital partners with global buyers such as Green Mountain Coffee Roasters, Home Depot, Starbucks, The Body Shop, and Whole Foods Market to strengthen global supply chains for sustainable natural products such as coffee, cocoa, shea butter, and honey.

 Read a profile of a Root Capital impact investment >